Getting started: Investing and saving for kids

 A house deposit

-I honestly have no idea what she might want to do, but I consider my input into this fund as a ‘head start’ on those big expenses that all young adults face.
-Once again, when she starts to earn her own income, I’ll stop contributing and she’ll start managing this investment herself.
+I honestly have no idea what she might want to do, but I consider my input into this portfolio as a ‘head start’ on those big expenses that all young adults face.
+Once again, when she starts to earn her own income, I’ll stop contributing and she’ll start managing the portfolio herself.

 Create a simple structure and help kids stick to it